 Working with the Stove Industry Alliance, Stovax helped to create and introduce the SIA Ecodesign Ready label initiative to the Stove and Fireplace industry.
 Stoves that display the Ecodesign Ready label have been independently tested by HETAS to verify they meet these stringent emission standards.
 Supported by Which?, this scheme helps you easily tell which products meet these forthcoming standards for ultra-low emissions right now.

 We believe this is the future of solid fuel heating, which is why we have been focusing our research and development efforts to create the cleanest burning stove and fire ranges possible.
-In addition to the Elise, we have also created the completely Ecodesign compliant the Vogue and Vision stove ranges.
+In addition to the Elise, we have also created the completely Ecodesign compliant Chesterfield, Sheraton, Vogue and Vision stove ranges.

 Our Ecodesign stoves and fires employ ultra-clean, high efficiency combustion systems ensure that substances present in smoke emissions such as Carbon Monoxide (CO), nitrogen oxides (NOX), organic gaseous compounds (OGC) and particulates (PM) are minimised – making them some of the most eco-friendly stoves in the world.